-The Bank Rate was increased by the Bank of England in August last year to 0.75%.
-The current forecasts from Arlingclose expect two more 0.25% increases during 2019 to take the official UK interest rate to 1.25%.
-However, there is a downside risk to this forecast as the possibility of a "no deal" Brexit remains.
+The Bank Rate was last changed by the Bank of England in August 2018, from 0.50% to 0.75%.
+The current forecasts from Arlingclose indicate that no further change to the Bank Rate is expected in the period to March 2023.
+However, there is a downside risk to this forecast due to the economic uncertainties associated with the limited Brexit transitionary period.

-11.15 The majority of the Council's surplus cash is currently invested in money market funds and in short term deposits with banks and other local authorities.
-Given the increasing risk and very low returns from short-term unsecured bank investments, the Council will continue to invest in money market funds and with other local authorities.
+11.15 The majority of the Council's surplus cash is currently invested in short-term deposits with other local authorities, as well as investments in money market funds and short-term deposits with banks.
+Given the increasing risk and very low returns from short-term unsecured bank investments, the Council will continue to invest with other local authorities and in money market funds.
 However, if attractive rates become available with counterparties of particularly high creditworthiness, thus making longer-term deals worthwhile and within the risk parameters set by the Council, then longer-term investments will be considered.